korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 variables are:

 - Total used amount of revolving credit (MNT_UTIL_REN),
-- Requested loan amount over the value of the goods (PRT_VAL),
+- Value of financial assets (MNT_ACT),
 - Value of financial liabilities (MNT_PASS), etc.

-The results make sense; clients with high financial liabilities or credit utilization tend to have a higher risk of default, while the ratio of requested loan amount to value of the assets/goods tend to give a good indication as to whether the client can payback their debt by their savings or assets.
+The results make sense; clients with high financial liabilities or credit utilization tend to have a higher risk of default, while the ratio of requested loan amount to value of the assets tend to give an accurate indication as to whether the client can payback their debt by their savings or assets.

 #### Blackboost